How are you today? I mean, how are you financially?

-These real estate assets are your primary home and another real estate you own, including vacation or second home, timeshares, land, and rental property.
+These assets are your primary home and other real estate you own, including vacation or second home, timeshares, land, and rental property.
 Separate your primary home from the other real estate.

 Use current conservative market values for real estate.
 Appraised values may not reflect actual sales or liquidated values.
 You should not be inflating your net worth unrealistically.

-You would need to approximate the value of your home, cooperative, condominium, cars, boats, and any other large items.
-To approximate real estate values, you can look at Zillow, Chase Home Estimator, or real estate websites for your zip code.
+You would need to approximate the value of your home, cooperative, condominium, cars, boats, and other large items.
+To approximate real estate values, look at Zillow, Chase Home Estimator, or real estate websites for your zip code.

 Personal Property Is Tricky To Value

-Unless you have a meaningful fleet of cars and boats, you should not add these to your assets even though they relate to those assets that you include.
+Unless you have a meaningful fleet of cars and boats, you should not add these to your assets even though they relate to those you include.
 These assets depreciate too fast and sell too slowly to add much to your net worth.
-If you have that fleet, you can look at Kelly Blue Book, Edmunds, or AutoTrader for cars.
+You can look at Kelly Blue Book, Edmunds, or AutoTrader for cars if you have that fleet.
 Similarly, for boats, you can consult Boat Trader.

 What Else Goes Into Total Assets

 Art, rare books, rugs, and antiques may be a large part of many households’ net worth.
-Unless they are highly desirable or rare, these assets tend to wildly low liquidated values to count on if you needed money in a pinch.
-Musical instruments have their value, but they are challenging to peg, and their sales are less predictable to raise capital.
+Unless they are highly desirable or rare, these assets tend to have wildly low liquidated values to count on if you need money in a pinch.
+Musical instruments have value but are challenging to peg, and their sales are less predictable to raise capital.

-This category has a lot of sentimentalities but is complicated for the owners to peg its value.
+This category has a lot of sentimentalities, but it is challenging for the owners to peg its value.
 In my opinion, these assets should not be counted on unless you work with an estate professional steeped in knowledge and has a terrific network to help you sell the items.